eslint/eslint/docs/rules/no-cond-assign.md

-# Disallow Assignment in Conditional Statements (no-cond-assign)
+# disallow assignment operators in conditional statements (no-cond-assign)

 In conditional statements, it is very easy to mistype a comparison operator (such as `==`) as an assignment operator (such as `=`).
 For example: